jia1/jia1.github.io/content/posts/quick-go-3.md

 draft: false
 tags: ["software","go","braindump"]
 ---
-Chapter 5 and 6 were about basic data structures (like array, slice and map) and functions respectively.
+Chapter 5 and 6 were about basic data structures (like arrays, slices and maps) and functions.

 ```go
 package main